robipozzi/windfire-raspberry/README.md

 Change the parameters according to your environment.

-## Apache2 installation automation task
+## Apache2 and Nginx installation automation task
 A couple of convenient scripts are provided:
 * *install.sh*: it uses *raspberry.yaml* playbook that does the following tasks: